strayptr/wow/README.md

 Currently the software is in pre-alpha.
 In fact, it does nothing whatsoever except display a blank form.
-(Though if you happen to live in a faraday cage, this might not be entirely inaccurate.)
+(Though if you happen to live in a faraday cage, this visualization might not be entirely inaccurate.)

 You'll be able to analyze signal files by running `wow some-signal-recording.iq`, where `some-signal-recording.iq` is filled